Grass Seeding 101

 You may opt not to aerate, but with or without that step you can use a product called Gypsum to continue to alleviate compaction – which is the kiss of death for any lawn.
 Gypsum is an all-natural, under-used product that helps improve soil conditions.

 Another optional step is to put down topsoil.
 Your existing soil may be good enough, but if you decide to put down a thin layer of topsoil, I recommend a topsoil-to-compost 2 to 1 ratio to add much-needed nutrients that topsoil alone does not have.
 We offer topsoil in bags for spot seeding or bulk for over-seeding.

 Once your topsoil is down, it’s time to choose your seed.
 It’s important to pick the right seed, which is based on how many hours of sunlight your lawn gets.
 We have custom-made, small-batch, locally sourced Van Wilgen’s grass seed available that is suited to fit all Connecticut environments.
 Options range from SeashoreMix seed for those whose lawns get salt spray to seed for deep Under Tree Shade mix.

 Lay your seed down in a dense, single layer and at the same time put down a starter fertilizer.
 Both synthetic and organic starter fertilizer options are available.

 The most important part of the process is regular watering.
 All of your work will have been for nothing if you do not keep the seed damp daily – no puddles.
-As a general rule, you’ll want to water for a half hour a day for 30 days, preferably before lunch.
-It may be necessary to water twice in a day if the weather is particularly hot.
+As a general rule, you’ll want to water for a half-hour a day for 30 days, preferably before lunch.
+It may be necessary to water twice a day if the weather is particularly hot.